 LANDS is an emerging political movement.
 It aims to build an alliance among progressive forces in Jamaica, and build a platform based on the consensus in that network.
 The network aims to include political cadres, non-political clubs, social movements, community organisations, labour unions, etc.

 What is your ideology?

-The ideology of the organisation is generally Socialist; most members are Socialists, but some persons don’t identify themselves with any particular ideology or label.
+At this stage, the ideology of the organisation is generally for national liberation and democracy; most members are Socialists, but some persons don’t identify themselves with any particular ideology or label.
 We welcome persons of different ideologies and backgrounds to join; someone doesn’t need to be a Socialist or Communist to join LANDS, because LANDS is supposed to be an alliance between Socialists and other progressive tendencies.

 Are you going to run in elections?

 We have no intentions of competing in parliamentary politics right now.
 If we compete in parliamentary politics, we may form an electoral arm dedicated to that with its own separate name and identity.

 What are you trying to accomplish?